Computers, Materials & Continua DOI:10.32604/cmc.2022.021384 | |

 Some critical features of the Urdu language are discussed below:

 • No capitalisation: in contrast to the English language, there is no capitalisation or lowercase.
 Subsequently, it is troublesome to recognise proper nouns and the beginning of a sentence in Urdu.
-For example: in images (Ali lives in Pakistan), nouns and the start of the sentence cannot be identified.
+For example: in (Ali lives in Pakistan), nouns and the start of the sentence cannot be identified.

 • Right to left: The direction of Urdu writing is from right to left.
-For example: in images the first word is considered the last word of the sentence.
+For example: in the first word is considered the last word of the sentence.

 • No specific order: In Urdu has a free words order without any restriction.
 The order of sentences in Urdu may be different, but the meaning would be the same.
-For example: images and images means exactly the same (Usama bought cup from the shop).
+For example: and means exactly the same (Usama bought cup from the shop).
 Both sentences have separate order of words, but the purpose is precisely the same.

 This section describes the dataset used for training the models, the data collected for sentiment analysis on government, data cleaning and preprocessing techniques.
 It also describes the feature extraction methodology and the classifiers used for training.
 Fig. 1 describes the complete flow of steps followed from data collection to sentiment prediction.